 Franz lives with his father and his mother.
-He is responsible for gardening, making beds and running errands.
+At home, duties include gardening, making beds and running errands.
 His father is sometimes employed and his mother maintains the home.
 There are 2 children in the family.

 Soccer and bicycling are Franz's favorite activities.
 In primary school his performance is average and he also regularly attends church activities.

-Franz lives in the coastal community of Jicamarca, Annex 8, home to approximately 25,000 residents.
-Typical houses are constructed of cement and have adobe walls.
-The regional diet consists of beans, bananas, chicken, fish, bread, rice, potatoes and cereal.
+Franz lives in the rocky community of Jicamarca, Annex 8, home to approximately 60,000 residents.
+Typical houses are constructed of cement floors, adobe walls and tin roofs.
+The regional diet consists of chicken, bread, rice and potatoes.

 Common health problems in this area include respiratory illnesses, malnutrition, dengue fever and stomach problems.
-Most adults in Jicamarca, Annex 8, work as day laborers or in brick factories and earn the equivalent of $150 per month.
+Most adults in Jicamarca, Annex 8, work as street vendors or in factories and earn the equivalent of $246 per month.
 This community needs basic services such as water and sewage, employment opportunities and libraries.

 Your sponsorship allows the staff of Fuente de Agua Viva Student Center to provide Franz with Bible teaching, health and hygiene education, medical exams, nutritious food, field trips, special celebrations, sports and learning for life topics.
 The center staff will also provide evangelism and meetings for the parents or guardians of Franz.